-Rithm’s final interview is comprised of a 30 minute behavioral interview followed by a 90 minute technical interview.
+Rithm’s final interview is comprised of a 30 minute behavioral interview followed by up to a 90 minute technical interview.
 Learn more about our final interview here.

 The technical interview

 What pre-requisite knowledge do I have to have before the interview?

 What we do test is for problem solving and your ability to talk through a solution to a problem, and then write the code necessary to solve the problem.
 In order to assess for this, we do not allow you to run your code and use tools like

 console.log.
 The purpose here is to make sure that when you write code, you understand what that code is doing.
 If there are bugs in your code, we’ll ask you to step through your code and tell us what is happening during each line.

 What can I do to prepare for the interview?

 - TIme yourself as you code, and aim to solve each new problem a little faster than the last.
 This will help you get comfortable coding under time pressure.

 - And perhaps most importantly, practice whiteboarding or writing out problems by hand. ✍️ It will make a big difference in your speed / comfort-level during the interview.
 You can find some tips on whiteboarding here.